Stereotypes of African Americans: Interracial relationships

 Oftentimes, black women's opinions are not heard in studies that examine interracial relationships.
 Black women are often assumed to be just naturally angry.
 However, the implications of black women's opinions are not explored within the context of race and history.
 According to Erica Child's study, black women are most opposed to interracial relationships.

 Since the 1600s, interracial sexuality has represented unfortunate sentiments for black women.
-Black men who were engaged with white women were severely punished.
-However, white men who exploited black women were never reprimanded.
+Black men who were engaged with White women were severely punished.
+However, white men who engaged with black women were never reprimanded.
 In fact, it was more economically favorable for a black woman to birth a white man's child because slave labor would be increased by the one-drop rule.
 It was taboo for a white woman to have a black man's child, as it was seen as race tainting.
 In contemporary times, interracial relationships can sometimes represent rejection for black women.
 The probability of finding a "good" black man was low because of the prevalence of homicide, drugs, incarceration, and interracial relationships, making the task for black women more difficult.

 As concluded from the study, interracial dating compromises black love.
 It was often that participants expressed their opinions that black love is important and represents more than the aesthetic since it is about black solidarity.
 "Angry" black women believe that if whites will never understand black people and they still regard black people as inferior, interracial relationships will never be worthwhile.
 The study shows that most of the participants think that black women who have interracial relationships will not betray or disassociate with the black community, but black men who date interracially are seen as taking away from the black community to advance the white patriarchy.